In Kendo, the indication of success is not about how many battles you’ve won, it’s about how much progress you’ve attained over time

 “Practicing Kendo has taught me that the only way to beat the negative emotions in life is to constantly train and try to turn those emotions into opportunities that will make you a better person

 “Every Kendo competition starts with a bow and ends with a bow.
 It’s not all about winning.
-It’s more on self-discipline and discovery,” said Toyoshima.
+It’s more on self-discipline and discovery,” says Toyoshima.
 “Practicing Kendo has taught me that the only way to beat the negative emotions in life is to constantly train and try to turn those emotions into opportunities that will make you a better person.”

 That being said, the whole free-your-mind mental training helps a Kendoka’s personality to develop by letting them paint their own canvas.
 It is the abiding value of Kendo, where oneself has to be determined and concentrated and avoid being out of control—and mastering this value doesn’t happen over night.

-Toyoshima lay-bared that it would take a lifelong journey to fully understand the essence of Kendo.
+Toyoshima bared that it would take a lifelong journey to fully understand the essence of Kendo.
 As seen on high-level Kendo teachers or sensei, age would never be a hindrance to someone who sees Kendo as more than a sport—it is a way of living, and Toyoshima has figured that out early.

 Last March, she found herself in a practice battle with a 65-year-old Kendoka, the time in which she passed her very first promotional exam in front of 15 judges in Hong Kong.
 It took three years of vigorous training for her to reach second dan and she knows that it will take many more to earn the highest rank in Kendo.

 “In Kendo, age won’t matter.
 It’s not a big deal.
 It will take many many years before someone becomes eight dan.
-It’s normal to see 80 or 90-year-old Kendoists making a bid for the highest rank,” Toyoshima said.
+It’s normal to see 80 or 90-year-old Kendoists making a bid for the highest rank,” Toyoshima says.

 “No matter what you think you can or cannot do, Kendo will always be an art that can cater to anyone and everyone

 “No matter what you think you can or cannot do, Kendo will always be an art that can cater to anyone and everyone… If you do Kendo, it will be good for your physical & mental health.
-You can practice it no matter how old you are,” she added.
+You can practice it no matter how old you are,” she adds.